clintonboys/clintonboys.github.io/projects/index.md

 ## Other

 - I'm a keen amateur (very) photographer: all over this website you can find examples of my photographs taken all over the world.
+- [Here](https://github.com/clintonboys/call-your-mum) I made a simple Python application which reminds busy expats to call their mums.
 - I very much enjoy jogging, particularly in new and unexplored places.
 - When I was twelve I wrote a novel about a motley crew of magical futuristic cat detectives.
 It was well-received by my mother: I'm still searching for a publisher.